GSA/digitalgov.gov/content/communities/communities.md

 Our communities are where people in government come together to learn, share and collaborate to build solutions to common problems and challenges.

-There are more than 10,000 people participating from x agencies/bureaus all across government in 16 areas.
+There are more than 10,000 people participating across government in 19 areas.
 Our members share resources, work on solutions together and serve as a catalyst for  change in government.

 ### Our Communities